Sam Browne (musician): Career

-Decca 78rpm record of 1934 Ambrose and his Orchestra - Stars fell on Alabama with vocal refrain by Sam Browne.
+Decca 78rpm record of 1934 Ambrose and his Orchestra - "Stars Fell on Alabama" with vocal refrain by Sam Browne.

-His first recording was made with the Jack Hylton band on 23 August 1928, "That's My Weakness Now", issued on His Master's Voice B5520.
+Browne's first recording was made with the Jack Hylton band on 23 August 1928: "That's My Weakness Now", issued on His Master's Voice B5520.
 The band at that time included Jack Jackson (trumpet), Lew Davis and Leo Vauchant (trombone), Chappie D'Amato, E.O.
 Pogson, Billy Ternent (reeds) and Hugo Rignold (vn).

 Over approximately a year and a half, Browne made over 100 records with Hylton, including sessions in Berlin and Milan, and was to return to the studios with the Hylton band between 1938 and 1940.

-Browne first recorded with Bert Ambrose's band on 8 February 1930, the titles, on the Decca label, were "A Little Kiss Each Morning" and "Body And Soul".
+Browne first recorded with Bert Ambrose's band on 8 February 1930: the titles, on the Decca label, were "A Little Kiss Each Morning" and "Body And Soul".
 It was recorded again on 22 February with a violin solo by Eric Siday.
 By March 1930, Ambrose had switched to the His Master's Voice label, and more Browne recordings began to appear such as "Moanin' For You" (B5813) "Cryin' For the Carolines" (B5814), "A Bench in the Park" (B5842) and "Leven Thirty Saturday Night" (B5847).

 Browne's work with Ambrose took him to Monte Carlo and Biarritz, coupled with regular radio broadcasts from the May Fair Hotel.
 Browne and Elsie Carlisle became a popular singing pair with Ambrose.
 Popular duets with Elsie include "What Wouldja Like for Breakfast?" and "I'm Gonna Wash My Hands of You".
 They appeared together in the Royal Variety Performance in 1935.
 Browne also appeared in the 1950 Royal Variety Performance as part of a presentation titled "The Band That Jack Built" and in the 1951 show as "Sam Browne and His Singers".

 A reader of music, Browne's confident and warm delivery made him popular with bandleaders and record buyers.
-With the publication of a full discography it is now clear that Browne made over 2,000 recordings.
-Some of the other bands that featured him included Alfredo (on Edison), Bertini (on Eclipse), Harry Bidgood (on Broadcast), Harry Hudson (also on Edison) and Lew Stone (Decca).
+He made over 2,000 recordings; some of the other bands that featured him included Alfredo (on Edison), Bertini (on Eclipse), Harry Bidgood (on Broadcast), Harry Hudson (also on Edison) and Lew Stone (Decca).

-Sam Browne was often featured in radio broadcasts and he had his own 15-minute programme called "Sing with Sam" in 1947 on the BBC Light programme.
+Browne was often featured in radio broadcasts and he had his own 15-minute programme, Sing with Sam, in 1947 on the BBC Light Programme.

 Browne was featured in several British films, including Calling All Stars, Variety Parade and Hi Gang, as well as on numerous film shorts.
 He also worked with Bebe Daniels and Ben Lyon: before World War II in Radio Luxembourg's Rinso Radio Revue, and during the war in the Hi Gang! radio series.
-After the war, he continued to tour and record.
-In 1948, with the American musicians on strike, Decca issued a number of its records on a "London" label and Browne's recording of "A Tree in the Meadow" reached No. 22 in the Billboard charts during a 5-week stay.
+After the war, Browne continued to tour and record.
+In 1948, with the American musicians on strike, Decca issued a number of its records on the London label and Browne's recording of "A Tree in the Meadow" reached No. 22 in the Billboard charts during a five-week stay.